folio-org/docs/content/en/docs/Settings/Settings_finance/Settings_finance.md

 1. Find the expense class you want to delete.
 Click the **trash can icon**.

 2. In the **Delete Expense class** dialog, click **Delete**.
 A confirmation message appears and the expense class is deleted.

+## Settings > Finance > Export fund and expense class codes

+This setting creates a delimited file that includes all Fund codes and all Fund code and expense class code combinations where the expense class status is active.
+To create the file, follow these steps:

+1. Under Export settings, select the Fiscal year for export from the drop down list.

+2. Click the Export button to initiate the export.
+A message will display to indicate that the Combined code list was successfully exported.
+The file is downloaded to your local download folder containing two fields:

+*   **Fund code.** The fund code value.
+*   **Fund and active expense class codes.** A concatenated string in this format "fund code:expense class code."
+Example: AFRICAHIST:Elec.